peteroupc/html3dutil/doc/MathUtil.md

 #### Parameters

-* `wx` (Type: number)<br>X coordinate of the center of the desired viewport portion, in window coordinates.
+* `wx` (Type: number)<br>The Xcoordinate of the center of the desired viewport portion, in window coordinates.
-* `wy` (Type: number)<br>Y coordinate of the center of the desired viewport portion, in window coordinates.
+* `wy` (Type: number)<br>The Ycoordinate of the center of the desired viewport portion, in window coordinates.
 * `ww` (Type: number)<br>Width of the desired viewport portion.
 * `wh` (Type: number)<br>Height of the desired viewport portion.
-* `vp` (Type: Array.&lt;number>)<br>A 4-element array giving the X and Y coordinates of the current viewport's origin followed by the width and height of a rectangle indicating the current viewport.
-If the return value of this method will be multiplied by another matrix (such as that returned by <a href="MathUtil.md#MathUtil.mat4ortho">MathUtil.mat4ortho</a>, <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>, or similar <a href="MathUtil.md">MathUtil</a> methods), the viewport's origin is the lower-left corner if X and Y coordinates within the view volume increase rightward and upward, respectively, or the upper-left corner if X and Y coordinates within the view volume increase rightward and downward, respectively.
+* `vp` (Type: Array.&lt;number>)<br>A 4-element array giving the x- and y-coordinates of the current viewport's origin followed by the width and height of a rectangle indicating the current viewport.
+If the return value of this method will be multiplied by another matrix (such as that returned by <a href="MathUtil.md#MathUtil.mat4ortho">MathUtil.mat4ortho</a>, <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>, or similar <a href="MathUtil.md">MathUtil</a> methods), the viewport's origin is the lower-left corner if x- and y-coordinates within the view volume increase rightward and upward, respectively, or the upper-left corner if x- and y-coordinates within the view volume increase rightward and downward, respectively.

 #### Return Value